...

 Cocaine Addiction Treatment Statistics

-Studies have found that rehab addiction treatment can be effective in helping individuals overcome cocaine addiction, with success rates varying based on the type and length of treatment.
-A study found that a combination of behavioral therapies, such as cognitive-behavioral therapy (CBT) and contingency management, along with medication-assisted treatment, was effective in reducing cocaine use and promoting abstinence among individuals with cocaine addiction.
+Research shows that rehab for addiction can help people beat cocaine addiction.
+Success rates depend on the type and length of treatment.
+A study found that using behavioral therapies, like cognitive-behavioral therapy (CBT) and contingency management, helped reduce cocaine use.
+When combined with medication-assisted treatment, these methods promoted abstinence in people with cocaine addiction.

 900,000